 Generally, male-sterile lines are denoted as tcs, T (Texas), C (Cytoplasmic), S (Sterility).
 It was believed that T (Texas) cytoplasm is associated with susceptibility against several types of disease like leaf blight disease and yellow blight disease in maize.

-This result indicates that chromosomal nuclear DNA does not have any significant role in male sterility (particularly in maize).
-Furthermore, most of the cytoplasm and organelles are inherited from the maternal side.
-From the scientific findings, it is confirmed that the sterility is inherited from the cytoplasm.
+Results indicating that chromosomal/nuclear DNA does not significantly affect male sterility (particularly in maize).
+Furthermore, most of the cytoplasm, carrying organelles are inherited from the maternal side. present explanation confirms that the sterility transmits from the cytoplasm.

 Read some of the interesting articles:

 The character of coiling in snail is governed by maternal inheritance.
 Snail- Limnaea peregra, has two types of shell coiling phenotypes: one is dextral that coil for the right side and another is sinistral that coils for the left side.

 Here, the mother’s genotype (not a phenotype) is exclusively responsible for the development of coiling style.
 Assume that D+ genotype codes for dextral (right side) coiling and D codes for sinistral coiling.
 The reciprocal cross of D+ and D is shown in the figure: